mlatcl/mlatcl.github.io/_publications/2023-02-09-real-world-machine-learning-systems-a-survey-from-a-data-oriented-architecture-perspective.md

 ---
-layout: techreport
+layout: article
-title: "Real-world Machine Learning Systems: A survey from a Data-Oriented Architecture Perspective"
+title: "Machine Learning Systems: A Survey from a Data-Oriented Perspective"
-abstract: With the upsurge of interest in artificial intelligence machine learning (ML) algorithms, originally developed in academic environments, are now being deployed as parts of real-life systems that deal with large amounts of heterogeneous, dynamic, and high-dimensional data.
-Deployment of ML methods in real life is prone to challenges across the whole system life-cycle from data management to systems deployment, monitoring, and maintenance.
-Data-Oriented Architecture (DOA) is an emerging software engineering paradigm that has the potential to mitigate these challenges by proposing a set of principles to create data-driven, loosely coupled, decentralised, and open systems.
-However DOA as a concept is not widespread yet, and there is no common understanding of how it can be realised in practice.
-This review addresses that problem by contextualising the principles that underpin the DOA paradigm through the ML system challenges.
-We explore the extent to which current architectures of ML-based real-world systems have implemented the DOA principles.
-We also formulate open research challenges and directions for further development of the DOA paradigm.
+abstract: Engineers are deploying ML models as parts of real-world systems with the upsurge of AI technologies.
+Real-world environments challenge the deployment of such systems because these environments produce large amounts of heterogeneous data, and users require increasingly efficient responses.
+These requirements push prevalent software architectures to the limit when deploying ML-based systems.
+Data-Oriented Architecture (DOA) is an emerging style that better equips systems to integrate ML models.
+Even though articles on deployed ML-based systems do not mention DOA, their authors make design decisions that implicitly follow DOA.
+Implicit decisions create a knowledge gap, limiting practitioners’ ability to implement ML-based systems.
+This article surveys why, how, and to what extent practitioners have adopted DOA to implement ML-based systems.
+We overcome the knowledge gap by answering these questions and explicitly showing the design decisions and practices behind these systems.
+The survey follows a well-known systematic and semi-automated methodology for reviewing articles in software engineering.
+The majority of reviewed works partially adopt DOA.
+Such an adoption enables systems to address big data management, low-latency processing, resource management, security, and privacy requirements.
+Based on these findings, we formulate practical advice to facilitate the deployment of ML-based systems.
-published: 2023-02-23
+published: 2025-01-01
 author:
   - given: Christian
     family: Cabrera